uditgaurav/hce-api-template/README.md

 Provide the index number to create a file with the API command from the given options.
-For Example to create API that launches experiment give 1 as input.
+For Example to create an API that launches an experiment give 1 as input.

 [1] API to Launch Chaos Experiment
 [2] API to Monitor Chaos Experiment